Back to Insights

 Private Right of Action

 Any person aggrieved by a BIPA violation may sue.
-They do not need to prove actual harm — the violation itself is sufficient.
+They do not need to prove actual harm or financial loss.
+The violation itself is sufficient to establish standing.
+Negligent violations carry a penalty of $1,000 per violation, while intentional or reckless violations carry $5,000 per violation.

 Claims Accrue Per Violation